PowerShell/PSReadLine/README.md

 ### Install from GitHub (deprecated)

-With the preview release of PowerShellGet for PowerShell V3/V4, I am deprecating downloads from GitHub.
+With the preview release of PowerShellGet for PowerShell V3/V4, downloads from GitHub are deprecated.
 We don't intend to update releases on GitHub, and may remove the release entirely from GitHub at some point.

 ### Post Installation